Hungry Happenings

 Jump to Recipe

-Halloween is all about candy and carving pumpkins, so let's put the two together to make these crafty Pumpkin Pretzels.
-Each pumpkin is created by coating six pretzel dipping sticks in Orange Candy Melts (or orange-colored white chocolate) and attaching them all together into a rectangle.
+Each pumpkin is created by dipping six pretzel dipping sticks in Orange Candy Melts (or orange-colored white chocolate) and attaching them all together into a rectangle.
+A pretzel stem and green candy melts vines are added to make them look like a pumpkin.

 orange chocolate dipped pretzels arranged into a square decorated like a jack-o-lantern sitting on a black background

-• Melt Orange Candy Melts (or melt and temper pure white chocolate and color using orange candy coloring).
+• Orange Candy Melts (or pure white chocolate that is melted and tempered and colored using oil-based orange candy coloring)

 collage of images showing the process of dipping pretzel dipping sticks into orange candy melts then attaching them together into a rectangle pumpkin shape